Alan R. Silverman

 Psychology education and career

-In 1978, Mr. Silverman received a National Science Foundation Fellowship to study the causes of homicide involving children ages 15 to 17 at the University of California, Berkeley School of Public Health, where he earned his master’s of public health in epidemiology.
+In 1978, Mr. Silverman received a National Science Foundation Fellowship to study the causes of homicide involving children ages 15 to 17 at the University of California, Berkeley, School of Public Health, where he earned his master’s of public health in epidemiology.

 Psychology practice before earning his law degree

 Mr. Silverman worked as a clinical psychologist at the Wyoming State Hospital, the Colorado State Hospital and the Pikes Peak Mental Health Center in Colorado Springs.
 He then became the director of children’s services for the South Central area of the state of Alabama through the South Central Mental Health Center in Andalusia.
 In this role, he worked with many different types of emotionally disturbed children and adolescents.
-He served as the executive director of Casa de Amparo, a child abuse treatment center funded by San Diego County.
+He served as the executive director of Casa de Amparo, a child-abuse treatment center funded by San Diego County.
 He was the co-founder of the Northern California Youth Treatment and Evaluation Center in Palo Alto and Santa Cruz where he worked with emotionally disturbed and delinquent adolescents.

-Before attending law school, Mr. Silverman practiced as an individual and family therapist in San Diego and Orange counties in California.
+Before attending law school, Mr. Silverman practiced as an individual and family therapist in San Diego and Orange counties of California.
 The primary focus of his practice was the treatment of couples, children and their families.